 Students learn the programming language BASIC for use on microcomputers.
-Discussion of the use of a microcomputer in resource monitoring and planning, compilation and standardization of marks, and general administration.
+Discussion of the use of a microcomputer in resource monitoring and planning, compliation and standardization of marks, and general administration.
 Students are taught to write their own programs and are also introduced to relevant package programs which are evaluated.
-No previous knowledge of computers is required.
+No previous knowledge required

-58.538G Management of Human and Material Resources
+58,538G Management of Human and Material Resources